teambit/docs/docs/workspace.md

 ## Imported Components

-Imported components are components that are added to the workspace using  `bit import` from a remote scope.
-Note, that when installing the component using a package manager (NPM, Yarn), the components are considered regular `node_modules` packages and not as imported components.
+Imported components are components that are added to the workspace using  `bit import` from a remote scope (not to be confused with [`Installed Components`](/docs.bit.dev/docs/installing-components#use-installed-component), which are fetched using bit/npm install as regular `node_modules` packages and then imported as a module into your code).

-Imported component's structure is different from the authored component.
+An Imported component's structure is different from that of an authored component.
 For each imported component, Bit generates a package-like structure.
 The built structure is similar to a package structure in a mono-repo, with Bit automating the definition.

 ### Component Directory

 When a component is imported, Bit places it inside the folder defined in workspace configuration [`componentsdefaultdirectory`](/docs/conf-bit-json#componentsdefaultdirectory).
-It is defaulted to `components/<folder name>`.
+The default for this is `components/<folder name>`.

 You can override the location for a specific component during the import statement: